 All You Need Is One!

 Though it may take a bit of effort to get started, the good news is that once you have one – or two – established plants, they will take over most of the work for you, by self-seeding.

 Angelica will self sow easily if you allow it.

-Just leave the mature flower heads on the stalk, pull back any mulch you may have applied at the base of the plant in the fall to allow the seeds to drop onto the soil below.
+Just leave the mature flower heads on the stalk, and pull back any mulch you have applied at the base of the plant in the fall, to allow the seeds to drop onto the soil below.

-And you are left to enjoy this majestic beauty and all it has to offer year after year!
+After that, you are left to enjoy this majestic beauty and all it has to offer, year after year!

 Have you had success propagating angelica?
-Share your stories in the comment below!
+Share your stories in the comments below!

 For more information about growing medicinal herbs in your garden, check out these articles next:

 - How to Grow Stinging Nettle in Your Garden

 - How to Grow and Use Lemon Balm